internal linking

 Some people make this harder than it needs to be.
 As long as you have access to a tool like Moz or Ahrefs, you can assess the relative authority of the pages on your website based on the strength of their backlink profile.

 There’s no need to sculpt PageRank, or use algorithms.
-Just make sure you add internal links to relevant pages with lots of great backlinks.
+Just make sure you add links to relevant pages with lots of great backlinks.
 The more backlinks it has, the more links you can add without diluting their value too much.

 Internal linking isn’t hard.
 You don’t need to use formulas or algorithms.
 Don’t overthink it.